Performance Analysis: Discovering Semi-Markov Models From Event Logs: Case Studies

-One more observation is that for \emph{BPI'13 incidents} event log, the accuracy drops for $k$ larger than 3.
+One more observation is that for \emph{BPI'13 incidents} event log the accuracy drops for $k$ larger than 3.
 In this case, the total number of Gaussians associated with all the transitions of higher-order models is large, and hence the pruning technique that reduces the accuracy will be applied at the last steps of the reduction.
 This results in higher-order models approximating the main peaks but not the minor time variations.
 As can be observed from Figure~\ref{fig:zoom_in} (Figure~\ref{fig:zoom_in} zooms in on the time distributions presented in Figure~\ref{fig:dist_bpi}), the distributions for semi-Markov models of order 4 and 5 are flatter than for other models and capture only the main peaks.

-One might also expect that it takes more time to reduce large higher-order models.
-However, in some cases, the overall reduction time can vary because of the varying number of Gaussians associated with the transitions.
-So models with higher order $k$ may be equally fast or faster, though the trend for \emph{BPI'13 incidents} and \emph{DD'20} event logs is that the computation times become larger for larger $k$.
+Reducing large higher-order models takes more time.
+Additionally, as indicated by the complexity analysis (\mbox{\autoref{sec:gaussians}}) and the experimental results (\mbox{\autoref{tab:gmm_1} and \autoref{tab:gmm_2}}), the lower the threshold -- or, in other words, the larger the size of the GMMs -- the slower the computations become.
+The complexity analysis (\mbox{\autoref{sec:gaussians}}) also shows that the time complexity is quadratic with respect to the number of GMM components.
+Therefore, the current implementation could be further optimized by selecting more efficient data structures.
+We consider this a potential direction for future work.

 The combination of accuracy and computation times suggest that small values of $k$ between 1 and 2 are good choices for 0.001 and 0.0001 thresholds.
 The best choice for a particular application will vary.
 But in most cases these smaller values were, if not optimal, not far from.

-These experiments demonstrate the applicability of the proposed full analysis technique.
-It is shown that the best accuracy is in the range from 0.0539 to 0.1563 (the expected relations of observed and modelled processes' durations are in the interval from 1.055 to 1.1692), and the most accurate overall time PDFs can be discovered in a reasonable amount of time (from 24 seconds to 46 minutes).
-To justify the results, we considered uniform distributions with means set to the logs' mean times as a \emph{baseline} and calculated the corresponding KL divergences.
-For the event logs \emph{BPI'13 incidents}, \emph{DD'20}, and \emph{RPF'20}, the KL divergence between these event logs and the corresponding uniform distribution is 0.9006, 0.7105, and 0.5911, respectively.
-This demonstrates that the full analysis approach provides much more detailed results comparing with the baseline (uniform) approach.
+These experiments demonstrate the applicability of the proposed full continuous GMM-based analysis technique.
+It is shown that the best accuracy is in the range from 0.0038 to 0.0753 (the expected relations of observed and modeled processes' durations are in the interval from 1.0038 to 1.0782), and the most accurate overall time PDFs can be discovered in a reasonable amount of time (from less than 1 second to 9.7~minutes).